 Build the roadmap based on your value proposition and priorities but consider the reality of your current state and the effort required to implement new capabilities.
 Also, include consideration of merchandise and seasonal calendars as well as other critical initiatives impacting the organization; given the many tentacles of most omnichannel initiatives, it will likely require a high priority across the enterprise, and other projects may need to pause or be deferred.

 Ensure accountability and cross-functional alignment across the enterprise

 While some roles may not need significant changes, others may change dramatically during the migration to true omnichannel.
 Buyers and planners need to think about each commerce channel when they assort.
 Considerations include:

 - What will interactions look like across the selling vehicles?

 - How do inventory plans need to change?

 - Do other organizations like supply chain need to be involved in those decisions?

-Also, other tweaks in metrics and KPI’s may require emphasis and clarity and, in some cases, new definitions.
+Also, other tweaks in metrics and KPIs may require emphasis and clarity and, in some cases, new definitions.
 Where sales truly originate from may be ‘fuzzy’ and focus on holistic growth is critical.
-Customer service in the store must also be a focus point, but new services may make it seem like associates must now spend an inordinate amount time picking and packaging for BOPIS or ship-from-store orders.
+Customer service in the store must also be a focus point, but new services may make it seem like associates must now spend an inordinate amount of time picking and packaging for BOPIS or ship-from-store orders.
 These additional responsibilities and the corresponding behaviors must be carefully designed to incorporate how in-store customers are handled during new omnichannel activities.
-Further, such behaviors need to be included into learning materials.
+Further, such behaviors need to be included in learning materials.